 The study of design processes for the entertainment industry.
 Emphasis will be placed on technical connections to historical theatre and will examine a variety of processes used in project analysis for live performances.
-Learning and using research skills and problem-solving pathways are the primary course objectives Corequisite: THTR 158.
+Learning and using research skills and problem-solving pathways are the primary course objectives

+Corequisite: THTR 158.

-THTR 205-3 (180 hrs minimum) Applied Practice and Theory I
+THTR 205-3 (BC=3) (180 hrs minimum) Applied Practice and Theory I

 Theoretical and practical instruction in the production of entertainment events through involvement in theatre and entertainment productions.
 This will allow students to implement and refine skills previously acquired, in both class and practical work.
 Students will be assigned a designated area of responsibility within various productions and events.
-Prerequisite: THTR 107 and consent of the Department.

-THTR 206-3 (180 hrs minimum)
+THTR 206-3 (BC=3) (180 hrs minimum)